Introductory Physics I: Course Outline

 1. What is this course all about?

-- Brock calendar entry: Kinematics, Newton's laws and their applications to equilibrium and dynamics; special relativity.
+- Brock calendar entry: Kinematics, Newton's laws and their applications to equilibrium and dynamics; conservation laws; oscillations, waves, and sound.

 Mechanics is about motion, which is fundamental in physics, and this course provides an introduction to understanding motion.
 Mechanics can be separated into two aspects, kinematics (the mathematical description of motion) and dynamics (which explains the detailed causes of motion, and quantifies their effects).
 Newtonian mechanics is an extremely successful theory for describing and explaining many phenomena in our every-day experience.
 Using Newtonian mechanics, we have been able to construct bridges, towers, homes, tall buildings, machines, and so on, and they work beautifully as expected.
 Airplanes, trains, cars, and even spacecraft all work well, and arrive at planned destinations, in accord with Newtonian mechanics.